apache/incubator-weex/doc/source/references/js-service/index.md

 # JS Service

 JS service and Weex instance are parallel in js runtime.
 Weex instance lifecycle will invoke JS service lifecycle.
+Currently provide create, refresh, destroy of lifecycle.

+!!!Important: JS Service is very powerful.
+Please be careful to use.

 ## Register JS Service